danawoodman/blog/src/articles/selecta-ctrlp-alternate-vim.md

 ---
-title: "Selecta as an alternate to Ctrlp in vim"
+title: Selecta as an alternate to Ctrlp in vim
-date: "2014-05-03"
+date: 2014-05-03
 tags: ["vim"]
 draft: true
 ---